virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 - `settings` - custom form ID.
 Default is *'main'*.
 - `title` - custom dialog title.
 If absent, *caption* will be applied.
 - `submitButtonText` - text for submission button in the opened dialog.
-Default value is *'Apply'*.
+The default value is *'Apply'*.

 ![SubmitButtonText](/img/SubmitButtonText.jpg)